Wise Review [2023] – 7 Must Knows

 And there is a wealth of valuable information.

 So we analyzed 100s, so that you can learn from it.
-It is important to keep the negative reviews in perspective, as they account for about 5% of customer reviews.
+It is important to keep the negative reviews in perspective, as they account for only 8% of customer reviews.

 The Good